raodi53708/Information-Retrieval/README.md

 # Data-Science
-All Datascience assignments done in Python and R.
+This Repository contains all the Data Science assignments and projects done in R and Python.